Jaws (James Bond): In films

 Jaws also has an uncanny ability to survive any misfortune seemingly unscathed and come back to challenge Bond again.
 In The Spy Who Loved Me, Jaws survives an Egyptian structure's collapse on top of him, being hit by a van, being thrown from a rapidly moving train, sitting in the passenger seat of a car which veers off a cliff in Sardinia and lands in a hut below (to the owner's dismay), a battle underwater with a shark and the destruction of Stromberg's lair.
 In Moonraker, he survives falling several thousand feet after accidentally disabling his own parachute (he falls through a circus tent and lands in the trapeze net), a crash through a building inside a runaway cable car (where he meets and falls in love with Dolly) and going over Iguazu Falls.
 After each of these incidents (except the last), he always picks himself up, dusts off his jacket and straightens his tie in a Bond manner and nonchalantly walks away.
-As Jaws escapes from Drax's disintegrating space station to an escape pod with his girlfriend; they open a bottle of champagne, and Jaws speaks his only line in the entire franchise: "Well, here's to us."
+As Jaws escapes from Drax's disintegrating space station to an escape pod with Dolly; they open a bottle of champagne, and Jaws speaks his only line in the entire franchise: "Well, here's to us."
 The viewer is later informed that Jaws and Dolly made it back to Earth safely.

 In 1979, there were plans to bring Jaws back for a third film.
 In For Your Eyes Only, Jaws would marry Dolly.
 However, due to a change in production personnel and a desire to make the films more down-to-earth, the producers chose not to bring Kiel or Jaws back.